exercism/go/concepts/interfaces/introduction.md

 }
 ```

-The parameter names like `increment` can be ommited from the interface defition but they often increase readability.
+The parameter names like `increment` can be omitted from the interface definition but they often increase readability.

 Interface names in Go do not contain the word `Interface` or `I`.
 Instead they often end with `er`, e.g. `Reader`, `Stringer`.